mgruszkaSparta/claimWork/emailservice/README.md

 A simple .NET 8 console project that provides a minimal client for sending and receiving e-mails using SMTP and IMAP via the MailKit library.
 Incoming messages are stored using the existing `Email` entities from the main application and attachments can be saved locally or in Google Cloud Storage.

+Fetched messages are also inspected for claim numbers using the same mapping rules as the main project so related events can be linked automatically.

 ## Usage

 Build the project: